vtex-apps/shipping-option-components/docs/AvailabilityBadges.md

   }
 ```

-### Props

-Although this block does not have explicit props, it uses the `ProductSummaryContext` and `useShippingOptionState` to retrieve delivery information.
+> ℹ️ This block doesn't require any props to be configured.
+It automatically retrieves delivery information from the `ProductSummaryContext` and `useShippingOptionState`.

 ## Customization